MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 #### [Web API](#tab/webapi)

 This example shows how you can use the special syntax in Web API to refer to records by alternate key when you perform `GET`, `PATCH`, and `DELETE` operations on a single row of an elastic table.
-For more information, go to [Use an alternate key to reference a record](use-alternate-key-reference-record.md?tabs=webapi).
+[Learn more about using an alternate key to reference a record](use-alternate-key-reference-record.md?tabs=webapi).

 `<entity set name>(<primary key name>=<primary key value>,partitionid='<partitionid value>')`